smontanari/jashboard/README.md

 This will start the application in *development* mode (more details about customising your Jashboard are given below).

-Note that nothing stops you from running the application in *development* mode and using it for real.
+Note that nothing stops you from running the application in *development* mode and using it as a production instance.

 ## Usage